adjamwal/cm-client/README.md

  * Run without any arguments to build cm-client
 ~~~

 This will build all third-party dependencies and the Cloud Management connector client.
-After the build is complete, navigate to the `debug` directory for subsequent builds.

-On a subsequent build after making code changes, to build just use `make` (TODO it's easy to switch the build system to Xcode instead but for simplicity, we currently only support `make`).
+On a subsequent build after making code changes, to build just use `make` (**TODO** it's easy to switch the build system to Xcode instead but for simplicity, we currently only support `make`).

 ~~~
 * make code changes *